-- Read the textbook before the class.
+- Read the textbook before the class and watch the accompanying video, when there is one available.
 You may not understand everything in the first reading but that's OK.
 Do your best.
 Take notes to ask questions in class. - Come to the class and actively participate in class discussions and activities.
-Do not hesitate to ask questions. - Try doing homework problems as soon as they are assigned.
+Do not hesitate to ask and answer questions, or contribute to class discussions in other ways.
+Postings in Moodle forums count as participation. - Try doing homework problems as soon as they are assigned.
 Do not wait until the last minute. - Do homework problems regularly.
-Do a problem or two every day instead of trying to do everything the last night. - If you get stuck go to the office hours to get help.
-Also use the tutoring help provided by MSSC. - Form study groups.
+Do a problem or two every day instead of trying to do everything the last night. - Make use of the tutoring sessions that will be offered for each Math hmw set.
+Look for announcements for details. - If you have any questions, have a chat with Prof. Aydin during the regular drop-in hours (no apt needed) or make an appointment. - You are welcome to chat with Professor Aydin for matters outside the course content as well. - Form study groups.
 Research shows studying in groups is really beneficial.
 BUT make sure that you write your own solutions independently at the end.
 Follow Math Dept's guidelines on healthy collaboration.

-Outline of Weekly Topics (see the course web site for an up to date schedule and assignments)
+Outline of Weekly Topics (see the course website for a more detailed schedule, reading materials, and assignments)

-W 1: Overview and Introduction, The lives and works of selected Muslim scientists: Al-Khwarizmi, Al-Biruni, Omar al-Khayyam, Al-Kashi, Ibn al-Haytham
+W 1: Overview and Introduction, The lives and works of selected Muslim scientists: Al-Khwarizmi, Al-Biruni, Omar Khayyam, Al-Kashi, Ibn al-Haytham

-- W 2-3: Islamic Arithmetic (Berggren Chapter 2)
+W 2-3: Islamic Arithmetic (Berggren Chapter 2)

 - W 4-5: Geometrical Constructions in the Islamic World (Berggren Chapter 3)

-- W 6: Midterm Exam I (week of Oct 7), Prisoner of al-Hakim
+- W 6: Progress Check I (week of Oct 5), Prisoner of al-Hakim

 - W 7: Saliba Chapters 1-3

 - W 8-9: Algebra in Islam (Berggren Chapter 4)

 - W 10: Saliba Chapters 4-7

-- W 11: Review, Midterm Exam II
+- W 11: Review, Progress Check II

-- W 12: Berggren 5.1-5.4
+- W 12: Berggren 5.1-5.5

-- W 13: Presentations of Final Projects
+- W 13: Berggren 5.6, Work on Final Project

-- W 14: Berggren 5.5, 5.6
+- W 14: Rehersals